sassoftware/devsascom-rest-api-samples/DecisionManagement/treatmentDefinitions.md

 ### <a name='UpdatingTreatmentDefinition'>Updating a Treatment Definition</a>
-Here is an example of replacing all parts of the treatment with new content.
+Here is an example of how to replace all parts of a treatment with new content.

 ```json
 {